echang15/rapidprototyping-django/README.md

 ```

-*NOTE: Your prompt will change after activating a virtual environment.
+*NOTE: Your prompt will change after activating a virtual environemnt.
 This will let you know you did thing correctly, as well as help identify which environment is active.*

 # Django Walkthrough
 We are going to create an app that will create some To-Dos.
 This is a very abbreviated tutorial that is tailored for our example application, and does not cover all of Django at great depth.
 For that, you should walk though the [official documentation](https://docs.djangoproject.com/en/1.11/) and [tutorial](https://docs.djangoproject.com/en/1.11/intro/tutorial01/).